Addika1630/metta-task/task/CREDIT.md

 ### High-Level Plan for Analysis and Modeling

-Preprocessing:

-Clean the data by handling missing or inconsistent values.

-Normalize the features (e.g., using min-max normalization) to ensure that all data is within the same range.

-Create a structured DataFrame containing key features like Account Activity, Health Factor, LTV, and Credit Mix.
+To effectively build the decentralized credit scoring system, we will proceed with a structured analysis and modeling process.
+This process will ensure that the credit scoring model is robust, transparent, and scalable.
+Below is the detailed and structured approach:

+1. Data Preprocessing

+   The first step is to preprocess the data.
+This involves cleaning, transforming, and structuring the raw data to ensure it is suitable for modeling.

+   - Handle Missing Data: Missing values can distort the analysis and modeling process.
+These will either be imputed using statistical methods (e.g., mean or median imputation) or rows with excessive missing data will be removed, depending on the extent.

+   - Remove Outliers: Extreme outliers can skew the results.
+Outliers will be identified using methods like Z-scores or IQR and handled appropriately.

+   - Data Normalization: Normalize the features to bring them into a comparable scale (e.g., using Min-Max scaling or Z-score normalization).
+This ensures that features with larger scales (like collateral values) do not disproportionately affect the model.

+   - Feature Selection: Identify key features for the model, ensuring that only the most relevant data is included, based on the objective of the decentralized credit score.

-3. Feature Engineering
+2. Feature Engineering
-Key Features:

-Account Activity: Frequency of interactions, transactions per time unit.
+   Feature engineering is critical to ensure that the model has the necessary inputs to make accurate predictions.
+The following features will be created and
+   analyzed:

+   - Account Activity: Calculate the frequency of transactions and interactions over the user’s account lifetime.
+This can be done by counting transactions within specified time windows (e.g., per month or year).

-Health Factor: A ratio of collateral to borrowed assets, representing the safety of a user’s assets.
+   - Health Factor: Create a metric that represents the safety of a user’s assets.
+This will be the ratio of collateral deposited to the amount borrowed.
+A value closer to 1 indicates a safer position.

-Loan-to-Value (LTV): The ratio of a user's borrowing capacity to their collateral.
-High LTV indicates higher risk.
+   - Loan-to-Value (LTV): This ratio indicates the risk in lending by comparing the loan amount with the value of the collateral.
+Higher LTV values indicate higher lending risk.

-Credit Mix: Diversity of the user's credit portfolio.
+   - Current Liquidity Threshold: Define the user’s proximity to liquidation, based on their current available collateral and borrowings.
+This feature helps assess the user’s potential default risk.

+   - Total Collateral: Measure the total amount of collateral deposited by the user.
+Higher collateral usually indicates lower risk, as more assets are available to back the loan.

+   - Available Borrowing Capacity: This metric measures how much a user can still borrow based on their existing collateral.

+   - Credit Mix (Diversification): A diversified credit portfolio suggests that a user is managing multiple types of debt, which can reduce default risk.

-Repayment Rate: Percentage of loans successfully repaid by the user.
+   - Repayment Rate: Calculate the percentage of loans successfully repaid by the user.
+Higher repayment rates indicate responsible behavior and lower credit risk.

-4. Credit Score Formula and Model Design
+3. Designing the Credit Scoring Model

+   The heart of the system will be a credit scoring model that integrates blockchain data and anomaly detection.
+Below is the step-by-step breakdown:

-Credit Score Formula:
+   - Credit Score Formula

-The formula to calculate the credit score is a weighted sum of various factors: Payment History (38.5%), Amount Owed (33.5%), Length of Credit History (16.5%), Credit Mix (11.5%), and Anomaly Score (20%).
+     The credit score will be based on a weighted sum of various factors:

-Credit Score
-=
-𝑃
-+
-𝐴
-+
-𝐿
-+
-𝐶
-−
-𝑋
-Credit Score=P+A+L+C−X
+      Credit Score = P + A + L + C - X

       Where:

-P = Payment History

-A = Amount Owed

-L = Length of Credit History

-C = Credit Mix

-X = Anomaly Score (calculated using machine learning)

-Anomaly Detection:

-Objective: Use machine learning (ML) to identify anomalous user behavior, such as default risk.

-Modeling Approach: Implement an unsupervised learning algorithm, specifically autoencoders, for anomaly detection.

-Autoencoders are trained to reconstruct data, and anomalous data points will have a higher reconstruction error, which helps in identifying unusual behavior patterns.

-5. Model Development and Training
-Unsupervised Learning with Autoencoders:

-Build an autoencoder network to learn compressed representations of the user's on-chain data.

-Train the autoencoder on "normal" user data to minimize reconstruction error.

-Identify anomalies by measuring reconstruction error: Data points with high reconstruction error are classified as anomalous.

-Model Training:

-Split the dataset into training and testing subsets.

-Use TensorFlow or other frameworks to build and train the autoencoder.

-Optimize the model using Stochastic Gradient Descent (SGD) and calculate the loss using Mean Squared Logarithmic Loss.

-Train for a set number of epochs (e.g., 20 epochs) to fine-tune the model.

-6. Anomaly Detection and Thresholding
-Thresholding:

-Calculate the mean and standard deviation of the reconstruction error on the training set.

-Set a threshold to classify a data point as anomalous if its reconstruction error exceeds one standard deviation from the mean.

-Anomaly Scoring:

-The anomaly score
-𝑋
-X is computed based on the reconstruction error.
-A higher anomaly score indicates higher risk, which is then subtracted from the credit score formula.

-7. Evaluation and Testing
-Model Evaluation:

-Evaluate the performance of the model using appropriate metrics, such as the rate of false positives and false negatives in anomaly detection.

-Test the model on a held-out test set to measure its ability to generalize.

-Fine-tune the model based on evaluation results and adjust the thresholds for anomaly detection.
+     - **P** = Payment History (38.5%)
+     - **A** = Amount Owed (33.5%)
+     - **L** = Length of Credit History (16.5%)
+     - **C** = Credit Mix (11.5%)
+     - **X** = Anomaly Score (calculated using machine learning)

+   - Anomaly Detection Integration:
+     Anomaly detection plays a crucial role in identifying outliers or atypical behavior that could indicate high risk.
+This will be incorporated using machine learning models, specifically autoencoders:

+     - Autoencoder Structure: An autoencoder will be trained to learn compressed representations of user behavior.
+When a user exhibits behavior outside the learned
+       "normal" range, this will result in a higher reconstruction error.
+     - Anomaly Scoring: Based on the reconstruction error, an anomaly score will be computed.
+Higher scores suggest higher risk and are subtracted from the credit score.

+4. Model Development and Training

+- Split the Data: Begin by dividing the dataset into training and test sets (typically 80/20 split) to evaluate how well the model generalizes to unseen data.

+- Model Type: Implement an unsupervised anomaly detection algorithm (autoencoders), which is ideal for identifying outliers in user behavior when no labels are provided.

+- Autoencoder Model:
+  - Network Design: An autoencoder network will be built with multiple layers to learn compressed representations of user transaction and borrowing behaviors.
+The encoder will reduce dimensionality, while the decoder will reconstruct the data.

+  - Training: The model will be trained to minimize reconstruction error using Mean Squared Logarithmic Loss (MSLL) as the loss function.

+  - Optimization: The network will be optimized using Stochastic Gradient Descent (SGD) with backpropagation for weight adjustment.

+- Model Evaluation:

+  - Loss Function: The model will be evaluated using the reconstruction error (MSE or MSLL) to identify how well the autoencoder predicts normal behavior.

+  - Thresholding: Set thresholds for anomaly detection (e.g., 1 standard deviation above the mean error) to classify a data point as anomalous.

+5. Anomaly Detection and Thresholding

+   Once the autoencoder is trained, the model will use the reconstruction error to detect anomalies in real-time.

+   - Anomaly Threshold:

+     - Set a threshold to classify data points as anomalous if their reconstruction error exceeds a set number of standard deviations from the mean.

+     - This threshold will be fine-tuned during training to ensure optimal anomaly detection without excessive false positives.

+   - Anomaly Scoring:

+     - The reconstruction error will be normalized to derive an anomaly score.
+This score will be integrated into the final credit score formula to reduce the overall credit score for users exhibiting risky behavior.

+6. Evaluation and Testing

+   The model will undergo rigorous evaluation to assess its effectiveness in predicting creditworthiness:

+   - Evaluation Metrics:

+     - False Positives/Negatives: Measure how often the model incorrectly classifies users as low-risk (false negatives) or high-risk (false positives).

+     - Credit Score Accuracy: Compare the predicted credit score with actual loan outcomes (repayment vs. default).

+     - Anomaly Detection Precision: Assess how well the anomaly detection system identifies high-risk behavior without flagging too many false anomalies.

+   - Testing on Unseen Data: Test the model on a held-out test set to ensure it generalizes well to unseen data.

+   - Fine-tuning: Based on the evaluation results, adjust the thresholds for anomaly detection and re-train the model to optimize performance.